 If an expired domain name registration is not renewed during any grace period provided by Registrar, the domain name registration will be deleted.
 Registry Operators may provide Registrars with the ability to 'restore' a deleted domain name registration for a Customer.
 Such a Redemption Grace Period (RGP) is not guaranteed and customers should renew their domain name registration services in advance of the domain name registration expiration date(s) to avoid deletion of domain name registration services.
 Currently, the Registry Operators provide an RGP for 45 days from the date of deletion.
 When we provide a redemption service to a Customer, an additional fee of is charged to restore and renew a domain name registration during the RGP.
 If the domain name registration is not redeemed by the expiration of the RGP, it is then placed on 'Pending Delete' status for five additional days, after which time it is deleted, and the domain name character string is once again available for registration.

-Below is the general Lifecycle for TLDs, gTLDs, and New gTLDs.
-Please note that while all domains will follow this general lifecycle, the lengths of time associated witch each phase below reflects those of .law and .abogado domains, and may not be applicable for all TLDs.
+Below is the general lifecycle for TLDs, gTLDs, and New gTLDs.
+Please note that while all domains will follow this general lifecycle, the lengths of time associated with each phase below reflects those of .law and .abogado domains, and may not be applicable for all TLDs.

 In the event that a domain name registration is the subject of a Uniform Domain Name Dispute Resolution Policy (uDRP) proceeding and expires or is deleted during the course of the dispute, the party that filed the uDRP proceeding has the option to renew or restore the domain name registration under the same commercial terms as the original Customer.
 If the case ultimately is terminated or the arbitrator finds against the filing party, the name will be scheduled for deletion.
 For more information about the Uniformed Domain name Dispute Resolution policy, please visit: